marc9323/gdx-map/README.md

 The *PersistenceStrategy* is responsible for persisting downloaded tiles on some kind of storage and *ideally* not blowing up the users storage, and *MemoryPersistenceStrategy* should *ideally* take care of not blowing up the users RAM.

 The *LimitedBoundsEjectNetStrategy* is a Network strategy which has a controlled amount of worker threads based around a blocking queue.
 It tires to **prevent tiles which are not visible any more from loading**.
 This way after a long pan&zoom journey the strategy ejects tiles left behind to focus instead on fetching the currently visible area.

 PS: Keeping the amount of worker thread limited is generally a good idea.
 After I configured a similar extension for google's tile server I almost instantly got blocked from google maps for 12 hours.
 I'm sorry I hadn't read the GTC :(

 The *InstantWriteBytePersistence* is **just a utility** for a painless start.
 As you might have guessed it fails on filtering the tiles to persist.
 It saves every downloaded tile.
 This is actually a good way of **blowing up the users storage** with a few thousand files.
 So either try clearing it regularly or ejecting obsolete tiles.

-At the moment there is no default *MemoryPersistenceStrategy* except the dummy one, which is a good way of blowing up the users RAM (at least freeing ram is a no-brainer for the operating system in contrast to the internal storage :) ).
+We can't precalculate the byte array size because most providers use the JPEG format, with sizes mostly ranging anywhere from 0.5 to 10kilobytes, so provided implementations allocate a new byte array for every implementation.
+But we also have some hidden guests that don't show up in the heap.
-Each tile holds a texture, so keep in mind that **it needs to be disposed**.
+Each tile holds a texture, so keep in mind that **it has to be disposed**.
 One could inventing some clever gc based mechanism... but one of the libgdx founders told me that native resources should generally have a well defined life cycle.
-So the most straightforward way would be finding tiles far apart from all MapHolders and disposing them.
+The *LimitedBoundsEjectMemoryPersistence* can be used to **dispose invisible tiles** when the underlaying map size reaches a given size.
+The implementation is inefficient with small sizes.

 Note that the *CachedEncodedTileProvider* tries to abstract multithreaded and context based execution via the *MapExecutionProvider* interface.

 Some more info might be found here [dranikpg home](http://www.dranikpg.com/blog/gdxmap.html)